sarahmarie23/Class-Notes/Week 7 Notes - 142.md

 # Week 7 Lab

-CSSSKL 142 - 5/10/24
+CSSSKL 142 - 2/21/25

 ## 🔑 Key Points 🔑

     1. String methods
     2. Array introduction
-    3. Debugging
+    3. StringBuilder

 ### 🚀 Today's goal

-> **To become familiar some string methods and apply them to the hangman game we've been working on.**
+> **To become familiar some string methods and apply them to the Wordle game we've been working on.**

 ## 🛠️ String methods